-While Prime Minister Scott Morrison decides whether to join world leaders at the UN Climate Change Conference in Glasgow, a group of Engadine church members are knitting scarves to draw attention to the need for federal government action on the issue.
+As Prime Minister Scott Morrison prepares to join world leaders at the UN Climate Change Conference in Glasgow, a group of Engadine church members are knitting scarves to draw attention to the need for federal government action on the issue.

 More than 10 members of the Engadine Uniting Church and St John Bosco Catholic Church have joined with with 300 knitters across Australia in the project initiated by Common Grace, an Australian Christian movement for justice.

 Each has knitted a temperature colour-coded scarf based on 101 years of scientific data from NASA.

 The average yearly global temperature was converted into one of 16 colours, from blues (coldest) through whites and yellows to reds (hottest) and a stipe was knitted with the appropriate colour for each year.

 Scarves have already been given to many federal MPs in face to face or zoom meetings, with the remaining politicians to receive their scarf by post within the next week.

 The MPs are being asked to wear the scarves in Parliament next Thursday, October 21, the last sitting day before the conference, known as COP26, starts 10 days later.